orsonteodoro/gcf2/README.md

 in packages related to games, graphics, audio.

 <a name="footnote2">[2]</a> If you have a package that does lazy binding
-(LDFLAGS=-Wl,lazy) then -fno-plt is not compatible with that package especially the x11-drivers.
-You need to add a  ${CATEGORY}/${PN} disable-fno-plt.conf z-retpolineplt.conf  row in the package.env.
+(i.e. LDFLAGS=-Wl,lazy), then -fno-plt is not compatible with that package especially the x11-drivers.
+You need to add a `${CATEGORY}/${PN} disable-fno-plt.conf z-retpolineplt.conf` row in the package.env.
 This assumes that the contents of the bashrc have been copied into /etc/portage/bashrc or sourced from an external file.

 <a name="footnote3">[3]</a> If you have a clang package, you may need to add a
 ${CATEGORY}/${PN} disable-fopt-info.conf row to disable fopt-info since